Indiana Dunes National Park

 ⌚ How Long to Visit: A weekend is the perfect amount of time to spend at Indiana Dunes, as this will allow you to hit the park’s highlights and potentially squeeze in a visit to some of its nearby attractions.

-🚗 How to Visit: Indiana Dunes is easiest to access and navigate by car.
+🚗 How to Get There: Indiana Dunes is easiest to access and navigate by car.
 If you live nearby, however, you can easily bike into and around the park.

 🛏️ Where to Stay: If you’re looking for a camping experience within the park, look no further than Dunewood Campground.
 If you want a motel or Airbnb, the nearby towns like Michigan City, New Buffalo, and Chicago offer plenty of options for lodging.